palvarezm/MoviesListApp/README.md

 Basic SwiftUI movies list and details app

 ## Setup
-To run create a file with your [TMDB personal API](https://www.themoviedb.org/settings/api/new/form?type=developer) in it
+To run create a file with your [TMDB personal API key](https://www.themoviedb.org/settings/api/new/form?type=developer) in it

 ## Screenshots
 ![imagen](https://user-images.githubusercontent.com/24754685/217625213-94211669-bc95-4ab5-9b6e-560a856dd2c4.png)